MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

 # Start a chat and share a file in Dynamics 365 Guides on HoloLens

-When a Microsoft Dynamics 365 Guides user on HoloLens is on a call with one or more remote collaborators on Microsoft Teams desktop, Microsoft Teams mobile, or Dynamics 365 Remote Assist, call participants can chat with each other, and the remote collaborator(s) on Teams or Dynamics 365 Remote Assist can share files or page links in the **Chat** window.
-This is particularly useful in service-related scenarios where the remote expert wants to share a diagram or some other illustration to help the Dynamics 365 Guides user diagnose and/or solve a problem.
+When a Dynamics 365 Guides user on HoloLens is on a call with remote collaborators on Microsoft Teams desktop, Teams mobile, or Dynamics 365 Remote Assist, call participants can chat with each other.
+One or more remote collaborators on Teams or Dynamics 365 Remote Assist can share files or page links in the **Chat** window.
+Remote experts can share a diagram or some other illustration to help the Dynamics 365 Guides user diagnose and/or solve a problem.
 Participants can also share deep links to guides in a chat.
 For example, a Dynamics 365 Guides author might want to collaborate with a remote user by [sharing a direct link to a specific guide or even a step within a guide](pc-app-copy-link-guide-step.md).

 > [!NOTE]
 > An administrator can remove the ability for a user to chat by modifying a Microsoft Teams policy.
 [Learn more about Teams policies supported by Dynamics 365 Guides](admin-teams-policies.md).
 >
-> File sharing for guest and external users is determined by Teams, OneDrive for Business, and SharePoint settings.
+> File sharing for guest and external users is determined by Teams, OneDrive for work, and SharePoint settings.
 [Learn more about guest access](admin-add-guest-user.md).
+Files can't be shared if an external user is on the call or if a user is not a member of a Teams channel in a channel meeting.

 ## Start a chat from Dynamics 365 Guides